 Look for an AKC-registered breeder who provides AKC registrations for the puppies, post-adoption support, and health guarantees.
 You should also ask to see the parents of the puppies.

 2. Choose the right Yorkie food

 Your Yorkie’s food is probably the most important thing you can do to prevent illness.
 Substitute low-quality, cheap food for high-quality, nutrient-rich food in a balanced diet.
-It may be more expensive initially, but it may just save you a lot in vet bills down the line—not to mention the health and wellness of your pup.
+It may be more expensive initially, but it could save you a lot in vet bills down the line—not to mention the health and wellness of your pup.
 See our review of the best food for Yorkies for some high-quality choices.

 3. Create a safe environment

 Toxic chemicals in household products and smoking can be harmful to your Yorkie, especially Yorkies with respiratory issues.

 Avoid toxic cleaners and scented items like air fresheners, plug-ins and candles.
 And do your research before diffusing essential oils.
 Finally, consider air purifiers for respiratory illnesses.

 It’s no secret that dogs love walks.
 They like to sniff and explore their world.
 But just as a good walk can be invigorating and rejuvenating for your mind and body, they can also improve your pup’s health.